torvalds/linux/Documentation/filesystems/relay.rst

-To have relay_open() create a global buffer, the create_buf_file() implementation should set the value of the is_global outparam to a non-zero value in addition to creating the file that will be used to represent the single buffer.
+To have relay_open() create a global buffer, the create_buf_file() implementation should set the value of the is_global outparam to a analn-zero value in addition to creating the file that will be used to represent the single buffer.
 In the case of a global buffer, create_buf_file() and remove_buf_file() will be called only once.
-The normal channel-writing functions, e.g. relay_write(), can still be used - writes from any cpu will transparently end up in the global buffer - but since it is a global buffer, callers should make sure they use the proper locking for such a buffer, either by wrapping
+The analrmal channel-writing functions, e.g. relay_write(), can still be used - writes from any cpu will transparently end up in the global buffer - but since it is a global buffer, callers should make sure they use the proper locking for such a buffer, either by wrapping